-Windows phone owners will already be versed in the ways of Cortana, the virtual assistant to whom you can issue voice commands.
-Of course Google Now and Apple’s own Siri perform similar duties, but in Windows 10 Cortana has become an integral part of the desktop OS.
+Cortana is the built-in assistant in Windows 10.
+Google Now and Apple’s own Siri perform similar duties, but in Windows 10 Cortana has become an integral part of the desktop OS.

 Clicking on the Search area in the Taskbar opens the Cortana interface and allows you ask her various questions, such as search queries, your upcoming appointments, the weather, directions to the nearest coffee shop is, and many others.
 She can also schedule appointments, take dictated notes, add tasks and reminders, plus play music on your PC.

-Microsoft also revealed that it is launching Cortana apps for iOS and Android, which hopefully means the notebook that she uses to remember all of your requests will also work on those platforms.
-This could make Cortana an incredibly useful way to organise your life across all your devices, whatever they may be, and all from your Windows 10 desktop.
+There are now Cortana apps for iOS and Android, making Cortana a more useful way to organise your life across all your devices, whatever they may be, and all from your Windows 10 desktop.

 See also: How to use Cortana in Windows 10.